core building

 Non Requirements

-California Title 24 Restroom Sign PDF California Title 24
+California Title 24 Restroom Sign Pdf California Title 24

 Two ways to identify restrooms, both on the door and mounted to the wall.
 This dual signage was caused by the state adopting accessible restroom requirements even before the Federal Government set its own sign standards in 1990.

-NYC Local Law 26 Photoluminescent Signs PDF
+Nyc Local Law 26 Photoluminescent Signs Pdf

 Photoluminescent sign markers are required in office buildings, hotels, schools and universities — over 75 feet in height — in Manhattan, Queens, Brooklyn, Bronx and Staten Island.

-Stairwell Signage 2012 NFPA Guidelines
+Stairwell Signage 2012 Nfpa Guidelines